Air temperature to gradually go up

 In the Republic

-In the daytime of January 29 and 30, on 31, in the daytime of February 1, on 2-3 no precipitation is predicted.
-At night of January 30 and at night of February 1 in separate places light snow is predicted.
+In the daytime of January 31, in the daytime of February 1, on 2-5 no precipitation is predicted.
+At night of February 1 in separate places light snow is predicted.

+Northeast wind speed is 3-8 m/s.
+In the daytime of January 31 and at night of February 1 in separate places 17-22 m/s wind speed is predicted.

-From January 30 to February 3 the air temperature will gradually go up by 8-10 degrees.
-In Lori, Tavush, Syunik Provinces and Artsakh it will go up by 14-15 degrees.
+On February 1-5 the air temperature will gradually go up by 6-8 degrees.

 In Yerevan

-In the daytime of January 29 and 30, on 31, in the daytime of February 1, on 2-3 no precipitation is predicted.
-At night of January 30 and at night of February 1 in separate places light snow is predicted.
+In the daytime of January 31, in the daytime of February 1, on 2-5 no precipitation is predicted.
+At night of February 1 in separate places light snow is possible.